 Revolving Matchlock Musket

-Early prototypes and experiments with revolving firearms have always intrigued those involved with arms and armour, none less than Samuel Colt who travelled to the United Kingdom and studied an Indian matchlock musket with revolving cylinder, not dissimilar to the one shown here, which was then kept at the Tower of London, and now part of the collection at the Royal Armouries, Leeds (XXVIF.2).
-Colt went on to illustrate the musket in a lecture he gave in London on revolver design in 1851.
+The famous Samuel Colt is known to have studied a weapon similar to this one, which was then at the Tower of London and now forms part of the collection at the Royal Armouries, Leeds (XXVIF.2).
+Colt would illustrate the musket in a lecture he gave in London on revolver design in 1851.